The CACC's Vision

 • Academic subject matter taught with relevance to the real world, often called contextual learning.

-• Partnerships with community, business, and industry to give the classroom real world
+• Partnerships with community, business, and industry to give the classroom real-world relevance.

 Our staff in the Student and Career Services Department provides academic and technical support as well as career counseling and student service resources.
 We employ academic specialists in core content areas to collaboratively work with programs to integrate elements of the Michigan Merit Curriculum into our instruction.

 Partnerships with industry and post-secondary institutions have grown over the years.
-Our longstanding relationship with Battle Creek Health System, Kellogg Community College, public safety departments, Regional Manufacturing Technology Center (RMTC), and others all support student learning and work experiences.
+Our longstanding relationship with Kellogg Community College, public safety departments, Regional Manufacturing Technology Center (RMTC), Bronson Battle Creek, and others all support student learning and work experiences.

 Benefits for students attending the CACC include:

 • Dual Enrollment - Many of our programs incorporate a dual enrollment option for those who qualify.
-This year alone, students earned 585 dual enrollment credits representing a savings of more than $53,000 in tuition.
+During the 2018-19 school year alone, students earned more than 1,280 college credits representing a savings of more than $$279,387 in tuition.

 • Certifications - Students are able to earn professional certifications by meeting industry standards and passing the required industry exams.